milankinen/livereactload/README.md

 ```bash
 ./bin/watch
 ```

-For build system integrations, please see [this example](examples/05-build-systems)

 **NOTE:** remember to disable your browser caching when using live reloading.
 LiveReactload has a cache prevention mechanism but it is possible that your